trevorhsong/trevorhsong.github.io/_pages/research.md

 classes: wide
 ---

-I do incentive analysis and design to align interests and coordinate systems.
+I do incentive analysis and design incentive schemes to align interests and coordinate systems.

 ## Research Interests
 - Platform Operations and Marketplace Analytics